-We asked Susie what her family loves and what her fans love…and discovered one more little culinary secret.
+We asked Susie what her family loves and what her fans love…and this one is tops.

 Everyone has a “favorite Susie Fishbein recipe.”
 But with 2600 recipes to choose from throughout 9 books, do we have lots of favorites in common?
 Or better yet, do we share favorites with the Fishbein family themselves?
 We called Susie to find out.